flarum/docs/docs/extend/update-2_0.md

 ##### <span class="breaking">Breaking</span>
 * The `(Extend\Notification)->type()` extender no longer accepts a serializer as second argument.
+* The [`staudenmeir/eloquent-eager-limit`](https://github.com/staudenmeir/eloquent-eager-limit) package has been removed.
+If you are using the `Staudenmeir\EloquentEagerLimit\HasEagerLimit` trait in any of your models, you can simply remove it as it is native to Laravel now.

 #### <span class="notable">Notable</span>
 * The `Frontend` extender now allows passing extra attributes and classes that will be added to the root `html` tag, through the `extraDocumentAttributes` and `extraDocumentClasses` methods.